playfulprogramming/playfulprogramming/content/blog/understanding-the-dom/index.md

 # The DOM {#the-dom}

 Just as the source code of JavaScript programs are broken down to abractions that are more easily understood by the computer, so too is HTML.
-HTML, initially being an extension to XML, actually _forms a tree structure in memory_ in order to know [how to lay things out and do various other tasks](#how-the-browser-uses-the-dom).
+HTML, initially being derived from SGML (the basis for XML as well), actually _forms a tree structure in memory_ in order to know [how to lay things out and do various other tasks](#how-the-browser-uses-the-dom).
 This tree structure in memory is _called the Document Object Model_ (or _DOM_ for short).

 For example, when you load a file similar to this: